senaite/senaite.core/bika/lims/tests/doctests/AnalysisRequestRetract.rst

     'sample_received'

-Verify that its analyses have also been retracted and that a new analysis has been created with review status 'registered'.
-Since we previously checked that the AR had only one analyses the count for both 'retracted' and 'registered' analyses should be one::
+Verify that its analyses have also been retracted and that a new analysis has been created with review status 'unassigned'.
+Since we previously checked that the AR had only one analyses the count for both 'retracted' and 'unassigned' analyses should be one::

     >>> registered = 0